 Stage 5: Onboarding

-Hiring managers will let all candidates know within two days of the assessment centre whether their application has been successful.
-If you have been sent a confirmation of appointment email, you will be invited to take part in onboarding activities and events in the run-up to your first day on the job.
+Hiring managers will let all candidates know within two working days of the interview whether their application has been successful.
+If you've been sent a confirmation of appointment email, you'll be invited to take part in onboarding activities and events in the run-up to your first day on the job.
 Here are some of the things you can expect:

 - A graduate networking lunch.
 This will take place shortly after all of the roles have been filled and will be an opportunity for you to meet the other graduates who’ve got a place on the programme and get to know each other.

-- A professional services tour, where you and the rest of the graduates will be able to take a look at the office spaces where you will be stationed over the next few months.
+- A professional services tour, where you and the rest of the graduates will be able to take a look at the office spaces where you will be stationed over the next year.
 This will likely take place two weeks before your first day on the job.
 This will also be a chance to meet key stakeholders from the University that you will be working with on a daily basis, as well as getting to know your future line managers.